axelerant/testimonials-widget/readme.txt

 = How to change the random quote text color? =

-Styling such as text color, font size, background color, etc., of the random quote can be customized by editing the testimonials-widget.css file.
+Styling such as text color, font size, background color, etc., of the random quote can be customized by editing the testimonials-widget.css file or applying CSS like the following.

+`.testimonialswidget_testimonial q {
+	color: blue;
+}`

 = How to change the admin access level setting for the quotes collection admin page? =